What is persistent depressive disorder (PDD)?

 Other symptoms that happen much of the time include:

 People who have PDD may have periods of normal mood that can last up to 2 months.
 Family members and friends may not even know that their loved one is depressed.
-This type of depression is mild, but it may be difficult for a person to function at home, school, or work.
+This type of depression is mild.
+It may be difficult for a person to function at home, school, or work.

 What causes PDD?